projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-rnd.rst

    -s <slot_number>,virtio-rnd

-Check to see if the frontend virtio_rng driver is available in the UOS:
+Check to see if the frontend virtio_rng driver is available in the User VM:

 .. code-block:: console